Discover stories around every corner

 Level 1 Reception

-Named after a fawn-footed meloyms, a species of native marsupial mouse found near Kurilpa Point where State Library is located.
-Explore Aboriginal art and curated displays that showcase the diversity of First Nations people and cultures in Queensland.
+kuril dhagun was named after the kuril, a fawn-footed melomys and a species of native marsupial mouse found near Kurilpa Point where State Library is located.
+Dhagun means earth or place.
+Explore Aboriginal art and curated showcases that display the diversity of First Nations people and cultures in Queensland.

 A. MAIWAR Yunggulba by Megan Cope

 A continuation of the Yunggulba works within the After the Flood series, this artwork explores toponymy and geomorphology, climate change and sea level rise.
 Cope recreates a sense of place and identity by overlaying topographical military maps with Aboriginal place names revealing alternative historical narratives.
 The piece challenges notions of ownership and colonial dominance.